yakaz/otis/doc/reference-manual/README.md

 ### Scope

 * Variables are visible in all rules.
-* If a rule set or modifies a variable, next evaluated rules will see the new value.
+* If a rule sets or modifies a variable, next evaluated rules will see the new value.
 * A new environment is created for each request, therefore variables set for a request are not visible to following requests.